Skip to content

 Visit this enigmatic location today, go past the bridge, and round the nature trail while keeping a sharp lookout for Lucifer to see whether he (or the devil dog) has dared to make a comeback.

-This megalithic dolmen, a specifically constructed stone tomb, is a fascinating site.
-The Pentre Ifan burial chamber was built with the same Preseli Bluestones used to build Stonehenge’s “big brother.”
+This megalithic dolmen, a specifically constructed stone tomb, is fascinating.
+The Pentre Ifan burial chamber was built with the same Preseli Bluestones used to build Stonehenge’s “Big Brother.”

 Built between 1283 and 1287, this World Heritage Site is one of Europe’s best examples of a 13th and 14th-century military structure.
 The structure was used as an abbey for monks, a royal residence, and a prison, and it is claimed to be among the most haunted spots in Wales.
 Visitors claimed to have experienced unexplained panic and fear in some of the castle’s eight towers.

-A monk dressed in a robe is another common sighting in corridors.
+Another common sighting in corridors is a monk dressed in a robe.
 Various figures have also been seen staring out the windows at visitors, and dark figures watching the town below from the rooftops.
 Many people reported seeing shadowy figures dressed in mediaeval attire, including one in full battle armour.
 People have occasionally commented on the smell of candles in the old chapel, although none is lit!

-Even if you are unaware that individuals have seen ghost encounters, the neglected and abandoned North Wales Hospital, better known as the Denbigh Asylum, seems like a creepy and eerie site.
-Originally intended to house 200 mentally ill patients, it was eventually residence to 1500 patients and was constructed between 1844 and 1848.
+Even if you are unaware that individuals have seen ghost encounters, the neglected and abandoned North Wales Hospital, better known as the Denbigh Asylum, seems creepy and eerie.
+Originally intended to house 200 mentally ill patients, it eventually resided to 1500 patients and was constructed between 1844 and 1848.
 Dementia patients were admitted to this institution and received therapy using abhorrent and unbelievable techniques.

 Another sighting is of a man, supposedly a doctor, who came to see a patient in the building and died during his visit.
 Plas Mawr has also reported paranormal activity, such as echoing footsteps, the smell of tobacco, doors opening on their own, and a ghostly black cat running down the corridor.